Hamidreza-ahd/Hamidreza-ahd/README.md

 ---

 ## 👋 About Me
-- 🤖 I love programming, especially artificial intelligence, and I’m always eager to learn new things.
+- 🎓 Enthusiastic about **machine learning**, **deep learning**, **foundational ML**, and **data science**.
-- 🌱 Constantly exploring new AI techniques, algorithms, and tools.
+- 🌱 Constantly exploring new techniques, algorithms, and tools in the data science ecosystem.
-- 🔭 Interested in contributing to open-source projects related to AI and machine learning.
+- 🔭 Interested in contributing to open-source projects in machine learning and data science.
-- ❤️ Always curious about the latest advances in deep learning and neural network architectures.
+- ❤️ Always curious about the latest advances in neural networks and their real-world applications.

 ---